 What if I'm not approved?

-Any loan you aren't approved for will be listed on your credit file, meaning the next time you apply for a loan a lender will be able to see you have recently applied with another lender.
+Any loan rejection will be listed on that person's credit file, meaning the next time they apply for a loan, a lender will be able to see that they have recently applied with another lender.
+This can be a red flag to some lenders.
 Keep this in mind when submitting any additional applications.

 Do I have to give my Internet banking logins?

 Many lenders require this as this is built-in to their application process.
-However, you can find lenders that do not require this, allowing you to submit PDFs of your statements, or have a storefront where you can bring your statements in person.
+However, customers can find lenders that do not require this, allowing them to submit PDFs of their statements, or have a storefront where customers can bring their statements in person.

-Payday loans are designed to cover you for expenses that come up before payday.
+Payday loans are designed to cover people for expenses that come up before payday.
 These can include car repairs, large purchases such as furniture or appliances, to pay forgotten bills or for medical emergencies.
-You should not use these loans to solve longer-term financial problems such as to make repayments on existing debts.
+Prospective applicants should not use these loans to solve longer-term financial problems such as to make repayments on existing debts.